MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-enter-criteria-filters.md

 ---
-title: Entering Criteria in Filters | Microsoft Docs
+title: Defining Search Criteria in Filters | Microsoft Docs
-description: Learn how filters work in Financials.
+description: Describes how to work with filters, such as the Quick Filter, to refine the results you get when you search for data.
 services: project-madeira
 documentationcenter:
 author: jswymer